-Anonymous asked: do you read art comics like austin english, blaise larmee, picturebox stuff or do you just like webcomics and mainstream stuff?
+Anonymous said: do you read art comics like austin english, blaise larmee, picturebox stuff or do you just like webcomics and mainstream stuff?

 I drink more water than wine because water is everywhere.